Dr Kara McKechnie

 0113 347 87

 Anglo-German academic with a strong research focus in opera studies; teaches across a wide range, including adaptation studies, new writing, theatre and music education (primary), theatre history and critical contexts.
+Also involved in many public engagement activities with Leeds cultural organisations.

 Education and Career